FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/storyboard.md

 ## Highlight routes on a page

-With so many pages displayed on a Storyboard, it may be difficult to identify what routes are coming and where they go from a specific page, especially when lines overlap each other.
-To highlight the incoming and outgoing routes on a specific page, just click on a page, and the routes will be highlighted in blue color.
+With so many pages displayed on a storyboard, it may be difficult to identify which routes are coming and where they go from a specific page, especially when lines overlap each other.
+To highlight the incoming and outgoing routes on a specific page, simply click on the page, and the routes will be highlighted in blue.

 ![highlight-routes.avif](imgs/highlight-routes.avif)